XXLMandalorian013/PowerShellScripts/LocalScripts/Exchange-Online-V2/Connect/ReadMe.md

 # .DESCRIPTION

+1. Checks your network connection.
-First this script checks if exchange is up, then it looks to see if you already have an active connection.
-If not, it connects while making sure the V2 module is installed.
-If its not, the script installs it.
+2. Verifies if exchange is up.
+3. Looks to see if you already have an active connection, If not it connects while making sure the V2 module is installed.
+4. If ExchangeOnline module it not installed, the script installs it.

 # Notes